quickemu-project/quickemu/README.md

   * Windows 8.1, 10 and 11 including TPM 2.0
   * Ubuntu, and all the official flavours, supported by `quickget`
   * Fedora, supported by `quickget`
+  * linuxmint Cinnamon, MATE, and xfce, supported by `quickget`
   * openSUSE Leap and Tumbleweed, supported by `quickget`
   * Full SPICE support including host/guest clipboard sharing
   * VirtIO-webdavd file sharing for Linux and Windows guests